OSUrobotics/ros-phidgets-ir/README.md

      * Run `sudo python setup.py install`
  * ROS Package
    * Clone this repository into as `ir_comm` and add it to your `ROS_PACKAGE_PATH`

+# Usage
+## Learning Codes
+    python nodes/learn.py [output file].pkl

+Point the original remote at the the phidgets device and press the desired button until you see the message `Wrote code to [output file].pkl`.
+If it isn't working, move the remote closer or farther from the phidgets device.

+## Testing Codes
+    python nodes/transmit_one.py [code file]